Law Enforcement Guide

 Authenticity & Chain of Custody

 • Reports include a SHA-256 signature generated at export time.
-Verify using the hash listed on the cover sheet.
+Verify using the hash listed on the cover sheet and the .signatures.json provided by the analyst.

 • Each evidence file contains embedded metadata referencing the case ID and export timestamp.